aslamfaleel/Cofee_Shop_Sales/README.md

    Sales appear to be seasonal for the Coffee Shop where by MoM sales were 30% in March, 20% in April and 32% in May respectively.
    Orders and Products followed a similar seasonal pattern to that of sales.

-   Below is the output of the SQL code created to calculate total sales per month, MoM difference is sales and MoM percentage change in sales.
+   Below is the output of the SQL code created to calculate total sales per month, MoM change in sales, and MoM percentage change in sales.

    ![image](https://github.com/user-attachments/assets/ce596865-91ec-4714-b13c-a435b73d393f)